All About Fallers

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 Equipment Maintenance: Performing routine maintenance on equipment and determining when and what kind of maintenance is needed.

 - Arborist Representative

-There were about 7,500 jobs for Faller in 2016 (in the United States).
+In the United States, there were 7,500 jobs for Faller in 2016.
 There is little to no growth in job opportunities for Faller.
 The BLS estimates 800 yearly job openings in this field.